msardonini/flyMS/docs/first_time_setup.md

 These are the steps required to get the software on the beaglebone running for the first time.
 These steps will only need to be executed once.
 They are intended to be executed in order.

-## Flash The Beagleboard
+## Flash The Beaglebone
 Flash the beaglebone to the [latest image](https://beagleboard.org/latest-images).
-At the time of this writing, Debian Buster (version 2020-04-06) is used.
 The headless version is recommended (without graphical desktop)

-## Get an SSH Sesssion
+## Get an SSH Session
 When plugged into your linux PC via USB, the beaglebone should automatically establish a network connection.
 You can access it from either `192.168.6.2` or `192.168.7.2`.
 To determine which address is active, examine the output of: